Mroy13/Containerised-Microservices_FlightBookingSystem/readme.md

  - Download or clone this project from github and open it in your favourite text editor.

- - In the root directory create a `.env` file and add the following env variables
+ - In the root directory, create a .env file and add the following environment variables for the database service setup:
     ```
         USER='enter user name'
         PASSWORD='eneter password'